Arslan2003/Final_Year_Project/README.md

 * Load preprocessed training, validation, and test data from `../../data/fin_metrics_pipeline/`
 * Train the CatBoostClassifier
-* Save the model and evaluation reports in the `inference/` folder
+* Save the model and evaluation reports in the `catboost_model.cbm` file

 ---